zozzlethena/docs/pages/tokenomics.md

 proportionally to the total votes a liquidity pool receives.

 In return, voters receive 100% of the trading fees and bribes collected through the liquidity pool they vote for.
-Trading fees accrue in the epoch as soon as the vote is cast.
-Bribes accrue to voters in the same epoch in which they're deposited.

 Voting for gauges, or in fact any action related to the `$veVELO` NFT is allowed only once per epoch.
 This means that calling `Voter.reset()` (used for